jedisct1/rpdns/README.md

 Although queries can be forwarded to recursive servers as well, RPDNS itself does not perform any recursion.
-Its main purpose is to reduce the load on authoritative servers.
+Its main purpose is to reduce the load on authoritative servers, and to mitigate denial-of-service attacks.

 Features
 --------